falconry9527/English/interview/04_cv_question.md

 Q1 : how to sync on-chain event
 1.Monitor on-chain events using WebSocket.
-2.send HTTP requests in a loop to fetch new data.
+2.send HTTP requests in a loop to fetch data.

 Q2 :How should we handle blockchain fork problem during data sync?
 There are two ways to handle this problem.